 Global experiences in higher education contexts

-Elena’s studies focussed on ecology, she graduated from the Università degli Studi di Milano with a Master’s degree in “Natural Sciences”, with a research project in glacial geomorphology and lacustrine ecology, followed by a second Master’s at the Université de Savoie, improving her earlier research with international data.
-She obtained a joint-tutored PhD in “Natural and Environmental Sciences” (Università degli Studi di Milano) and in “Population and Ecosystem Biology” (Université de Savoie), working and developing her background in Freshwater Ecology.
-Her topic was the analysis of the inter- and intra-population phenotypic and genotypic variability in Simocephalus vetulus (Crustacea, Cladocera), a model organism for the littoral lacustrine environment.
+Elena has 15 years’ international experience in the Higher Education sector.
+She speaks and has studied in three languages - Italian, French and English.
+Her studies focussed on ecology: she graduated from the Università degli Studi di Milano (Italy) with a Master’s degree in “Natural Sciences”, with a research project in glacial geomorphology and lacustrine ecology, followed by a second Master’s at the Université de Savoie (France), improving her earlier research with international data.
+She obtained a joint-tutored PhD in “Natural and Environmental Sciences” (Università degli Studi di Milano) and in “Population and Ecosystem Biology” (Université de Savoie), working and developing her background in Freshwater Ecology and genetics.

 She has held a range of international post-doctoral positions from 2006 to 2015.
-As a post-doctoral researcher she researched in freshwater ecology analysing the genotypic intra-population variability in Simocephalus vetulus at KU Leuven, Belgium in 2006 and its metabolic rate at Université de Savoie, France in 2007.
-From 2008-2011 she worked as a Research Associate for the Nematode project for the European Space Agency, Thales Alenia Space Italia and Università degli Studi di Milano, in Italy.
-This was followed by a position at Ulster University, Northern Ireland, from 2012-2015 working on the Dolmant project concerning the Development of Lake Management Tools.
-To see her publications please visit her researchgate page https://www.researchgate.net/profile/Elena_Forasacco.
+As a post-doctoral researcher, she worked in genetics applied to freshwater ecology at KU Leuven (Belgium, 2006) and at Université de Savoie (2007).
+From 2008 to 2011 she worked as a Research Associate for the Nematode project for the European Space Agency, Thales Alenia Space Italia and Università degli Studi di Milano.
+This was followed by a position at Ulster University (Northern Ireland) from 2012 to 2015 working on the Development of Lake Management Tools (Dolmant project).